-- The partner and NS have a working relationship and history that is generally positive - The bilateral loan is provided and accessible within hours of the activation trigger; the partner has the liquidity to fund the loan - The partner's reporting requirements are appropriate for the type of loan, the time period, and the amount requested - The NS and the partner can both benefit from the loan agreement requirements, terms, and conditions before entering into the agreement.
+- The partner and NS have a working relationship and history that is generally positive - The bilateral loan is provided and accessible within hours of the activation trigger; the partner has the liquidity to fund the loan - The partner's reporting requirements are appropriate for the type of loan, the time period, and the amount requested - The NS and the partner can both benefit from the loan agreement

+The NS should understand the partner's requirements, terms, and conditions before entering into the agreement.
 The terms of the loan should be clearly stated for the NS.
 Some terms to review and become familiar with in the agreement might include: